carderne/carderne.github.io/_posts/2024-12-11-react-forms.md

 }
 ```

 Now our Form component is quite different.
 If you want to pull out the Submit menu into a separate component (quite likely), you can use the other new [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus) hook to access the containing form's `pending` state without having to pass props around.
-Note that the backend action is unchanged for this round (phew!).

 ```tsx
 // form.tsx

 "use client";

 import Form from "next/form";